ONS-BOUSBIH/Ml_for_medical_images_processing_project/README.md

 This project presents a **machine learning–based pipeline** for automated coronary artery segmentation and **tree graph representation** of the artery structure, enabling faster, reproducible, and advanced vessel analysis.

 ## Project Goals
-1. **Automated Segmentation** – Extract coronary arteries from CTA images using deep learning.
+1. **Task 1: Automated Segmentation** – Extract coronary arteries from CTA images using deep learning.
-2. **Tree Graph Construction** – Convert segmentation masks into a structured graph for quantitative analysis.
+2. **Task2: Tree Graph Construction** – Convert segmentation masks into a structured graph for quantitative analysis.

 ## Features
 - Fully automated pipeline with minimal human intervention.